pgmpy/pgmpy/README.md

 License
 =======
 pgmpy is released under MIT License.
-You can read about our lisence at [here](https://github.com/pgmpy/pgmpy/blob/dev/LICENSE)
+You can read about our license at [here](https://github.com/pgmpy/pgmpy/blob/dev/LICENSE)